tryin2bdeveloper/Devops_Group5/usecases/usecase-19.md

 A request is made for data from the analyst to generate the desired outcome.

 ### MAIN SUCCESS SCENARIO
-The analyst receives the data request.
+The analyst receives the data request for a region organised.
-A list of individuals living in capital cities as well as those residing outside of cities is compiled from all countries.
+The system is compiled a list of individuals living in capital cities as well as those residing outside of cities from all countries.
-The data is sorted and displayed clearly for the analyst.
+The system is sorted and displayed clearly for the analyst data.
-The output is presented effectively for analysis.
+The output is presented effectively for the analysis view.

 ### EXTENSIONS
 Data requested by the analyst does not exist.

 ### SUB-VARIATIONS
-None.
+None

 ## SCHEDULE
 Due Date: Release 1.0